-After all those biscuits and appetisers a shared entree was needed.
-Entree pan-seared red snapper, rye cracker, smashed peas, heirloom carrots and carrot vinaigrette were perfect.
-And then when we had no room we were brought a deconstructed strawberry and cream cake which we somehow managed to finish.
+After all those biscuits and appetizers a shared entree was needed.
+Entree pan-seared red snapper, rye cracker, smashed peas, heirloom carrots and carrot vinaigrette was perfect.
+And then, when we had no room, we were brought a deconstructed strawberry and cream cake which we somehow managed to finish.

 24. Alpine Loop Scenic Byway

 This drive through the Uinta Wasatch-Cache National Forest connects Provo Canyon and American Fork Canyon.
 It is an 87 mile round trip from Park City and the loop road returning through Cascade Springs is 80 miles.
 Along the way, you’ll pass Robert Redford’s Sundance Resort, the Timpanogos Cave National Monument and some stunning views of Utah’s 2nd highest mountain, Mount Timpanogos.

 This was a spectacular drive that I really enjoyed.
 Take it to return from Park City or plan it in on your return to Salt Lake City as I did.
 Alpine Loop Scenic Byway is open from late May to late October.